Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 Jaguars stats and trends

-- Jacksonville's games this year have hit the over on two of five set point totals (40%).
+- Jacksonville's games this season have gone over the total in two out of five opportunities (40%).

 - The Jaguars have turned the ball over five more times (11 total) than the Dolphins have forced a turnover (6) this season.